The Energy Grid

 Wave Energy Pros and Cons

 On the other hand, wave energy is expensive to install and maintain.
 Additionally, wave energy is not always available, as it depends on the waves and their intensity.
-Finally, wave energy can have an impact on the environment, as the devices used to capture wave energy can disrupt the natural flow of the ocean.
+Finally, wave energy can impact the environment, as the devices used to capture wave energy can disrupt the natural flow of the ocean.

 Wave Energy Companies